-It has been believed that the purring of a cat originated in the cat’s larynx.
-However more recent research and a better understanding has suggested that the purr actually originates in the diaphragm.
+It is believed that the purring of a cat originated in the cat’s larynx.
+But recent research and a better understanding, suggests that the purr originates in the diaphragm.

-This theory is supported by the fact that some cats can purr even when their laryngeal muscles are paralyzed.
+This theory is supported by the fact that some cats can purr even with paralysed laryngeal muscles .
 The exact mechanism by which cats produce this sound remains a mystery.